expressjs/serve-index/README.md

 By default, the size is display only in bytes.

-Set it to `true` and it will automatically simplify the size to the highest size from the following
+Set it to `true` and it will try to automatically simplify the size to the highest possible unit from the following to two decimal places.
-- KB, MB, GB, TB PB
+- KB, MB, GB, TB, PB

 ## Examples